How To Apply For Financial Aid

 - If you or your parent(s) that are on your FAFSA filed taxes we recommend using the IRS data retrieval tool to link to the tax information

 - When we get your FAFSA information, we will send instructions to your My Chemeketa account if there is anything else we will need to have sent to the financial aid office

 When all the required items are complete and in our office, your file will move into the review process.
-This can take up to several weeks.
+This can take several weeks.

-You can view what the financial aid office still needs for your file in My Chemeketa.
+You can view what the financial aid office needs for your in your My Chemeketa account.

 Frequently Asked Questions